Nenana, Alaska: Economy and transport

 A Street is the main street of the Nenana townsite.
 The larger buildings seen in this view, from left to right: the Nenana Civic Center (which doubles as headquarters for the Nenana Ice Classic), Coghill's Store and the Nenana Depot of the Alaska Railroad.

-Over 40% of the year-round jobs are with government, including the City, Tribe, Nenana School District, Yukon–Koyukuk School District, and highway maintenance by the Alaska Department of Transportation and Public Facilities.
+Over 40% of the year-round jobs are with the government, including the City, Tribe, Nenana School District, Yukon–Koyukuk School District, and highway maintenance by the Alaska Department of Transportation and Public Facilities.
 Golden Valley Electric Association has a regional office in Nenana.
 Nenana has a rural lifestyle but has good access to Fairbanks on the major north-south George Parks Highway.

 Nenana has affordable housing and low rents.
 The private sector economy is based on its role as the center of rail-to-river barge transportation for the Interior.
 Crowley Marine is a major private employer, supplying villages along the Tanana and Yukon rivers each summer with cargo and fuel.

 The City also attracts independent travelers with such attractions as the Alaska Railroad Museum, the Golden Railroad Spike Historic Park and Interpretive Center, the historical St. Mark's Episcopal Church (built in 1905), Iditarod dog kennels, and a replica of the sternwheeler Nenana.
 A heritage center features displays of local culture and history, and is open during the summer tourist season from May to September.

 Nenana is a center of dog mushing; a number of world-class teams train in the area.
 It is also home to a number of artists whose works reflect the local frontier lifestyle.
 A number of large farms produce quality and specialized crops in some of the best growing conditions in Alaska.
 The Nenana Ice Classic administration provides employment for nearly 100 locals during the counting and tabulation of entries for the Tanana River ice breakup.
 Twenty-seven residents hold commercial fishing permits.
 Numerous Native and non-Native households rely on traditional subsistence foods, such as salmon, moose, caribou, bear, waterfowl and berries.